 Driving past the road and witnessing the closing branches of the crooked tree on the road, will make you believe in all the fables that surround this road.

-Haunted Peabody Hall
+Haunted Peabody Hall in Ohio

 This dorm in the Miami University campus is said to be haunted by the ghost of its namesake, Mrs. Helen Peabody who is often sighted.
 Also, a suicide supposedly took place in room 210 of the dormitory, followed by another student years later.
 The window shades of this room sometimes flap violently even when no wind is blowing.
 It was built in 1855 and was burned twice, rebuilt each time, in 1861 and 1871; and remodelled again in 1974, after the college merger that made it part of Miami University.
 Here is a former custodial worker’s description: